2KAbhishek/tdo/README.md

 ### 💾 Git Integration

-If either of your `$TDO_NOTES` or `$TDO_JOURNAL` is under git, tdo will automatically commit and push every change with the timestamp like `Fri, 15 Dec 23, 10:53 AM` as commit message.
+If either of your `$NOTES_DIR` or `$JOURNAL_DIR` is under git, tdo will automatically commit and push every change with the timestamp like `Fri, 15 Dec 23, 10:53 AM` as commit message.

 ## 🏗️ What's Next